 Hapag-Lloyd's much loved Hanseatic recently retired after wintering in Antarctica since the early '90s, and Hapag was for years the only luxury operator in the area, with a stand-out Berlitz five star rating.
 Three exciting new ships - Hanseatic Nature, Hanseatic Inspiration and Hanseatic Spirit - have now joined the fleet, bringing a new level of luxury to Hapag's polar operation.
 Hanseatic Inspiration will be of the greatest interest to English-speaking travellers, as the ship operates bilingually, whereas the other two are German-speaking only.

 To make the most of your extraordinary Antarctica voyage, you need high levels of expertise from the operator.
 The key issues are of course safety, an efficient and speedy operation for landings and zodiac excursions, and an outstanding team of experts, naturalists, expedition leaders and guides.
 As regular visitors to the area, Hapag-Lloyd have rightly achieved a prestigious status and reputation amongst experts and customers alike, and will ensure a very special Antarctica experience.

 French cruise line Ponant is another operator investing in new hardware, with an incredible six new expedition yachts arriving over the last couple of years.
-Up until recently their Antarctica programme was limited to their four slightly older sister yachts - Le Boréal, Le Soléal, Le Lyrial and L'Austral - but the high-tech new Explorer Class is also kitted out for polar exploration, with ice-strengthened hulls.
+Their Antarctica programme includes voyages on sister yachts Le Boréal, Le Soléal, Le Lyrial and L'Austral and the high-tech Explorer Class with ice-strengthened hulls.
+Also kitted out for polar exploration is the luxurious Le Commandant Charcot, the world's first electric hybrid polar icebreaker and revolutionary in the industry.

 Ponant takes guests to areas of Antarctica that other ships can't reach, including the Charcot and Peter I islands, the Weddell Sea and the ice-covered Amundsen Sea, a truly remote region that remains mostly unexplored.
 Ponant's new ships are equipped with the latest environmentally friendly tech, including dynamic positioning and advanced waste water treatment systems, and all of your meals, drinks and excursions are included.